Tunnels Beneath Dover Castle

 The status and plotting boards are under a barrel-shaped ceiling carved out of the thick layers of chalk making up the cliffs.

 Dimly lit tunnels connect the larger rooms in the enormous facility.

 This system in one of the communications rooms looks like a radioteletype reperforating gear (directly in front of the chair) and some test equipment.

-Reperforating equipment can record a received radioteletype onto punched paper tape.
+Reperforating equipment can record a received radioteletype message onto punched paper tape.
 That tape, and thus that message, could be retransmitted later, or simply stored for later reference.